 #10: Sloth Bear

-The very first ursine we shall be examining in response to the question “What is the biggest bear of all?” is a rather mild-looking mammal.
+The very first ursine we shall be examined in response to the question “What is the biggest bear of all?” is a rather mild-looking mammal.
 Lankier than brown and black bears, the Sloth bear (Melursus ursinus) distinguishes itself with its shaggy mane and sickle-shaped claws.
 The average female can range from 121-231 lb, while the average male weighs between 176-320 lb.
 However, unusually sized Sloth bears can reach weights of 423 lb.
 They stand between 4 feet, 7 inches tall, and 6 feet, 3 inches tall.

 Sloth bears are native to the Indian subcontinent and distributed across India, Sri Lanka, and Nepal.
-Classic omnivores, they subsist primarily on fruit, termites, and ants.
+Classic omnivores subsist primarily on fruit, termites, and ants.
 Also known as a “labiated bear,” sloth bears use their long lower lip to suck up insects.
 Meanwhile, their curved claws are perfect for digging up tasty treats.
 Due to habitat loss and environmental degradation, the IUCN lists the Sloth Bear as a Vulnerable species.

 #9: Asiatic Black Bear